mnaberez/clcd/README.md

 | S | Save | $C89B |
 | V | Verify | $C89C |

-The commands use the same syntax as the TED-series and C128 monitors.
+The commands use the same syntax as the TED-series and C128 monitors (see the [C128 Programmer's Reference Guide](https://web.archive.org/web/20200211184434/https://commodore.bombjack.org/commodore/commodore/C128_Programmers_Reference_Guide.pdf), page 186).
 The "A" (Assemble) and "D" (Disassemble) commands have been extended to handle the 65C02 opcodes.

 A new command, "W" (Walk), has been added.
 It single steps from the current PC.
 This command is not found in the TED-series or C128 monitors.